EugeniyBurmistrov/resolve/docs/basics/curl.md

+---
+id: curl
+title: Standard HTTP API
+---

 This document demonstrates how to use the HTTP API to communicate with a reSolve backend.
-To try the provided console inputs on your machine, download and run the [Shopping List](https://github.com/reimagined/resolve/tree/master/examples/shopping-list) example project.
+To test the provided console inputs on your machine, download and run the [Shopping List](https://github.com/reimagined/resolve/tree/master/examples/shopping-list) example project.

 1. Create a new shopping list named "List 1":